AviatrixSystems/Docs/HowTos/site2cloud_oracledrg.rst

      | Tags                         | Optional                                           |
      +------------------------------+----------------------------------------------------+

 #.
-Create a new IPSec connection for Aviatrix HA Gateway:
+Create a new IPSec connection at Oracle Cloud Console for Aviatrix HA Gateway:

      +-----------------------------------------+--------------------------------------------------------+
      | Field                                   | Description                                            |